 There's something to be said for just getting your ideas down on paper, no matter how messy.
 Similarly, it may be better to just get your code to work first and then clean it up later.
 My only warning here is that while you have to clean up a paper eventually (someone's going to read it), code still remains largely hidden from public view.
-There will be a temptation to get it to work and then move on since "no one will see it anyway, right...right?"
+There will be a temptation to get it to work and then move on.
 Fight that urge!